-Animals are harmed and killed by marine debris.
-They get tangled in discarded fishing gear, and they ingest debris that can kill them.
-For example, a plastic sandwich bag floating in the ocean may look like a jellyfish, a favorite food of sea turtles.
-If a sea turtle tries to eat the bag it could block its throat or remain in the stomach making the turtle feel full, leading to starvation and death.
+Marine debris negatively impacts coastal and marine animals.
+Animals may become entangled in discarded fishing gear, or they could ingest debris.
+For example, a plastic sandwich bag floating in the ocean can easily be mistaken for a jellyfish, a favorite food of sea turtles.
+If ingested, the results could be fatal.
 Ending marine debris will help us all protect marine-life.